unixorn/ha-mqtt-discoverable/README.md

 ### Light

-The light is different from other current sensor as it needs its payload encoded/decoded as json.
+The light is different from other current sensor as it needs its payload encoded/decoded as JSON.
 It is possible to set brightness, effects and the color of the light.
 Similar to a _switch_ it can also receive 'commands' from HA that request a state change.
 It is possible to act upon reception of this 'command', by defining a `callback` function, as the following example shows: